theZiz/hase/hase_readme.txt

 - server improvements
 - better weapon illustration
 - Notice of sprite is used by another player
+- Better camera movement
+- Username has to be choosen in lobby
+- Using this username for global IRC chat
+- Chat in game lobby now via IRC
+- Furthermore chat in global lobby, too

 1.4.7.2
 - Added button arrow images to sparrow3d and use them now in hase in the help